Bilal-Tayh/RONWM/README.md

 compile: javac main.java

 run: java main trace-path cells-num

-(trace-path is the path of the trace, the trace should be a .txt file), (cells-num the size of Samples Per NMP).
+trace-path: is the path of the trace, the trace should be a .txt file.
+cells-num: the size of Samples Per NMP.

 #  The results